GeoSpock/examples/superset/README.md

 # Apache Superset Setup Example

-##Prerequisites for running the Example
+## Prerequisites for running the Example

-Ensure that Superset is installed along with the appropriate Python libraries such as Flask and PyHive, and an admin user and password has been set up, as well as having the server up and running.
+Ensure that Superset is installed along with the appropriate Python libraries such as Flask and PyHive, an admin user and password has been set up, as well as having the server up and running.